arpansharma7474/ArpanBank2.0/README.md

 Pending issues -
 1. Notifications : Test Push Notifications in the app.
 2. App Icons and splash look bad.
-3. Clear Account and Add Money for Admin.
+3. Add Money for Admin.
-4.
+4. Fetch User on screen start.